marc-hadjeje/marc-hadjeje.github.io/all_collections/_posts/2025-05-07-Migration Synapse Dedicated Pool to Fabric.md

 But what about the Synapse Data Warehouse — specifically the Dedicated SQL Pool that relies on its proprietary storage?

-#####
+##### Step-by-step guide to using the assistant"
 The Fabric Migration Assistant is a migration experience to copy SQL pools in Azure Synapse Analytics seamlessly into Microsoft Fabric Data Warehouse.

-The Migration Assistant copies metadata and data from the source database, automatically converting the source schema to Fabric Data Warehouse.
+It allows copies metadata and data from the source database, automatically converting the source schema to Fabric Data Warehouse.
 AI-powered assistance provides quick solutions for migration incompatibility or errors.
+Microsoft provides a comprehensive list of [prerequisites](https://learn.microsoft.com/en-us/azure/synapse-analytics/overview-what-is){:target="_blank"} on its official documentation site.
+However, in this guide, I’ll focus on the more complex aspects that may require special attention when using the assistant.

 ##### Write an Iceberg table to OneLake using Snowflake